WEC-Sim/WEC-Sim/docs/user/getting_started.rst

 ^^^^^^^^^^^^^^^^^^^^^

 Before opening an issue on GitHub, it is expected that users do a fair share of debugging.
-WEC-Sim is intentionally easy to use and contains convenient MATLAB/Simulink interfaces.
+WEC-Sim is intentionally easy to use and utilizes convenient MATLAB/Simulink interfaces.
-However, this ease does not detract from the difficulty and time required to create an accurate and robust simulation.
+However, this ease of use does not detract from the difficulty and time required to create an accurate and robust simulation.
 Users should spend time carefully setting up and debugging their WEC-Sim cases.
 For example:

 - Follow all error codes to the root cause of the error
 - Confirm that all user-defined inputs are set correctly
 - Confirm that WEC-Sim is called in the intended way (wecSim, wecSimMCR, wecSimPCT, from Simulink, etc)
+- Check BEM input data for expected results

 2. Identify Root Cause